Steve the AICR Librarian regularly combs the net for news relevant to our mission.

 We figured we shouldn’t keep Steve’s hard work to ourselves, so here’s his latest roundup.
 Hope you find it as useful as we do.

 If you had to fill out a survey of your week’s activity, would you include only those bouts of exercise at the gym or add in the dog walks?
 What about including darting around at the office or any heavy lifting you do at work?

 Identifying people’s activity levels may not be as simple as asking them.

 This week, a study came out that Mexican-Americans are the most active group in America, compared to non-Hispanic whites and African Americans.
 The results challenge previous findings and suggest that collecting physical activity information should include electronic devices, along with self-reports.

-The study is scheduled for publication in the February issue of American Journal of Preventive Medicine: You can read the news story about it here.
+The study was published in the American Journal of Public Health; you can read the abstract here.

-When it comes to cancer, obesity plays a key role.
 AICR estimates that approximately 100,000 cancers occurring in the US every year are caused by excess body fat.
 Add physical activity and a healthy diet to weight management, and we could prevent about one-third of the most common cancers.
-AICR does not study smoking, but tobacco use is considered to be responsible for a similar percentage of cancer cases – about one-third.
+And what better prevention strategy than helping children adopt healthier behaviors?